 - Additionally, I am always interested in your own research ideas in the area of personal fabrication.

-To learn more about research methods in HCI we always recommend the book with the matching name Research Methods in Human-Computer Interaction.
+To learn more about research methods in HCI in general we always recommend the book with the matching name Research Methods in Human-Computer Interaction.

-If you are interested in doing a B.Sc. or M.Sc. thesis with me, drop me an email with your résumé, grade sheet(s), and idea(s) that interest you.
+If you are then finally interested in doing a B.Sc. or M.Sc. thesis with me, drop me an email with your résumé, grade sheet(s), and idea(s) that interest you.

 |Bachelor Thesis about exploring augmented reality visualisations for physical indoor search Supervisor: Nur Al-huda Hamdan with Co-Supervisor Christian Corsten|